DevCycleHQ/js-sdks/README.md

 - run `./scripts/brew-install.sh`
 - ensure you're on the main branch with the latest code

-Then use lerna to create new versions of all changed packages (ensure you do this on the main branch) `yarn lerna:version`
+Then use NX Release to create new versions of all changed packages (ensure you do this on the main branch) `yarn nx:version`

 This will automatically push the latest tags and version updates to github.